arendst/Tasmota/README.md

 # ( Work In Progress ) Sonoff-Tasmota KNX

-Modification for [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) to add basic functionality of the [KNX IP Protocol](https://www.knx.org/knx-en/index.php).
+Sonoff-Tasmota_KNX is a modification for [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) to add basic functionality of the [KNX IP Protocol](https://www.knx.org/knx-en/index.php) to its features.

 Sonoff-Tasmota_KNX is kept updated with the Original Sonoff-Tasmota and can be found [here](https://github.com/ascillato/Sonoff-Tasmota_KNX)